thekevinscott/thekevinscott/src/pages/2018/image-classification/index.md

 });
 ```

 How many epochs should you run for?

+> Unfortunately, there is no right answer to this question.
+The answer is different for different datasets but you can say that the numbers of epochs is related to how diverse your data is &mdash; [Sagar Sharma](https://towardsdatascience.com/epoch-vs-iterations-vs-batch-size-4dfb9c7ce9c9)

-[Until it's good, or it's clear it's not working, or you run out of time.](https://towardsdatascience.com/epoch-vs-iterations-vs-batch-size-4dfb9c7ce9c9).
+Basically, you can run it until it's good, or or it's clear it's not working, or you run out of time.

-If everything is set up correctly, you should expect very good accuracy.

-You should give this a shot, modifying the color images to use Pexels images.
-You'll need to update the image importing and the label setting to handle the three categories of code.
-Let me know if you run into problems.

-# Conclusion
+You should see 100% accuracy in the training above.
+Try modifying the code to work on the Pexels dataset.
+I found in my testing that my accuracy numbers would fall a little bit on this more complex dataset.

+---

+In summary, it's cheap and fast to build on top of a pretrained model and get a classifier that is pretty darn accurate.

-Again, be careful to test your code at each section of the process and validate with data you know works.
-Something as simple as passing an incorrect label object will cause your accuracies to be off.
-I've found that these things are so persnickety, you have to be really careful about debugging.
-More so than normal things.
-The tools in place to make sure the code compiles are powerful; the tools in place to make sure it trains correctly are still getting there.
-As much as possible, rely on open source tools like mine.
+When coding machine learning, be careful to test your code at each section of the process and validate with data you know works.
+It pays to set up a stable and reusable data pipeline early in your process, since so much of your time is spent working with your data.

-To recap, you have learned the basics of how a neural net works, how to set up a data pipeline for loading and transforming images, and how to train your net and translate numerical predictions into human readable strings.
-Good job!

-It's important to also note that training on images from scratch is a more intense process that we didn't really touch on here.
-You would almost certainly want to avoid training from scratch in a browser, because it would take months, and nobody's got time for that.
-However, if you're in Node, it's absolutely viable to do so.
+Finally, if you're interested in learning more about training CNNs from scratch, a great place to start is [Fast.ai](https://fastai.com)'s tutorials for hackers.
+It's built in Python but you can translate the ideas in Node.js if you want to stay in Javascript.